Category Archives: Breast Cancer

 The researchers therefore concluded that there are no long-term benefits for undergoing sentinel lymph node biopsies for DCIS patients, and that the risks of complications should convince most DCIS patients and their physicians not to undergo the procedure.

-The study was limited to older women (67-94) and did not control for risk factors such as obesity or using hormonal therapy such as Tamoxifen or aromatase inhibitors.
+The study was limited to older women (67-94) and did not control for risk factors such as obesity or using hormonal therapy such as aromatase inhibitors.
 For that reason, the results might not be relevant to younger women or women with a high-risk type of DCIS, which can be diagnosed prior to surgery.
 The possible impact of hormonal therapy or weight is unknown.
 However, the study has important implications for tens of thousands of women with the most common type of stage zero breast cancer (DCIS).

 Bottom Line: Most women who receive a lumpectomy for DCIS (stage zero breast cancer) are being overtreated if they undergo a sentinel lymph node biopsy.
 The most recent research shows that this procedure has no long-term benefits for most DCIS patients and can cause long-lasting pain and other problems.